Ultimate auto repair labor guide

 What is a fair price for a mechanic’s labor?

-- Business and facility overhead.
+- Your business and facility overhead.

 - A technician’s experience and certifications.

-However, a good rule of thumb is to add a 50-60% markup on your shop rate to ensure all costs are covered and that you make a profit on repairs.
+A good rule of thumb is to add a 50-60% markup on your shop rate to ensure all costs are covered and that you make a profit on repairs.

 Image credit: Svitlana via Adobe Stock